redcode/Z80/README.md

 To build the emulator you must install [Z](https://zeta.st), a **header only** library that provides types and macros.
 This is the only dependency, the standard C library and its headers are not used and the emulator doesn't need to be dynamically linked against any library.

-A [premake4](https://premake.github.io) file and a Xcode project and are provided to build the emulator.
+A [premake4](https://premake.github.io) file and a Xcode project and are included to build the emulator.
 They include the following targets:

-Name | Description
+Target | Description
 --- | ---
 dynamic | Shared library.
 dynamic module  | Shared library with a module ABI to be used in modular multi-machine emulators.